ADSolanki8602/Home-Rent-App/README.md

 ## About The Project

- This app is connecting dots between tenant and house owner
+ This app is connecting dots between tenant and house owner.
+ Tenants can find best fit house as per their requierments.
+ House owner can put their house for rent.

 ### Built With
 - [Android Studio](https://developer.android.com/guide)